enthought/enaml/docs/source/index.rst

 Goals
 ^^^^^

-The goals of the enaml project is to:
+The goals of the enaml project are to:

-- Intergrate well with `Traits <https://github.com/enthought/traits>`_ and `Chaco <http://code.enthought.com/chaco/>`_ .
+- Integrate well with `Traits <https://github.com/enthought/traits>`_ and `Chaco <http://code.enthought.com/chaco/>`_ .
 - Help **separate** the presentation and content (i.e., MVC)
 - A **single** script can work across *multiple* widget toolkits when using the default interfaces.
-- Easily **extensible** to accomodate adaptation and addition of the base widgets.
+- Be **extensible** and allow adaptation and addition of the base widgets with little effort.

 Prerequisites
 ^^^^^^^^^^^^^